 The Minister for Finance may approve a different work base for personal employees.
 You will need the Minister’s approval to be based in a privately funded or privately leased electorate office.

-If you are employed by a Minister or Assistant Minister, you must comply with the Statement of Standards for Ministerial Staff (the Statement).
-The Statement sets out standards that you are expected to meet in the performance of your duties.
+If you are employed by a Minister or Assistant Minister, you must comply with the Ministerial Staff Code of Conduct (the Code of Conduct).
+The Code of Conduct sets out standards that you are expected to meet in the performance of your duties.

-Among other things, the Statement requires electorate and personal employees provide an up-to-date statement of private interests to their employing Minister.
+Among other things, the Code of Conduct requires electorate and personal employees provide a statement of private interests to their employing Minister.

 If you are employed by a Minister your employment is subject to you obtaining and keeping a Negative Vetting Level 2 security clearance.